Drumering/silver-garbanzo/README.md

 ---

 Have fun with this project.
-And as Uncle Ben said: `... with great power comes great reponsability`.
+And as Uncle Ben said: `"... with great power comes great reponsability"`.